Crozzers/screen_brightness_control/README.md

 ### fade_brightness(`finish, start=None, interval=0.01, increment=1, blocking=True, **kwargs`)
 ###### Summary:
 Fades the brightness from `start` to `finish` in steps of `increment`, pausing for `interval` seconds between each step.
 If it runs in the main thread it will return the final brightness upon success, `ScreenBrightnessError` upon failure.
-Otherwise it returns the thread object that the process is running in
+Otherwise it returns the list of thread objects that the process is running in
 ###### Arguments:
 * `finish` - The brightness value to fade to
 * `start` - The value to start from.
 If not specified it defaults to the current brightness